Restaurant inspections for March 29

 March 21: Routine check (30 red; 10 blue)

-Comments: Red — Several employees had missing or expired food-handler cards.
+Comments: Red — Several employees had missing or expired foodhandler cards.
 Cookline handwash sink lacks paper towels.
-Raw shrimp and whole-shell eggs stored in walk-in cooler above ready-to-eat food.
+Raw shrimp and whole shelled eggs stored in walk-in cooler above ready-to-eat food.
 Cheeses on ice in steam table were between 50-62 degrees.
 All cold holding/storage must maintain temperature of 41 degrees or below.
-Blue — Wiping-cloth sanitizer was too weak at several locations.
+Blue — Wiping cloth sanitizer was too weak at several locations.
 Forks being stored with handles down.
 Serving utensils should be stored handles up to prevent contamination.
 Handwash signs absent in both restrooms.

 Domino’s Pizza